Description

 - Adolescent Obesity Trial: Phase 1b/3 in adolescents with obesity

-- MASH Trial: Metabolic dysfunction-associated steatohepatitis
+- MASH Trial: Body dysfunction-linked steatohepatitis

 - HFpEF Trial: Heart failure with preserved ejection fraction